saltzm/cgen/README.md

 * Generate serialization code for structs automatically
 * Define a state machine using JavaScript, automatically defining the necessary enums and structs for states, events, and messages

 Beyond constructs that generate C code directly, it's also easy to add arbitrary JavaScript code to do other things, like text your boss every time you run cgen.
-(Okay, there's probably a more practical example, like generating documentation, but that's less fun.)
+(Okay, there's probably a more practical example, like generating documentation or running a protobuf compiler, but that's less fun.)

 This paradigm is extremely powerful, and I'm excited to see where it leads.